cathydutton/cathydutton.github.io/_drafts/2017-03-19-Back-to-basics-CSS.md

 date:   2017-03-19
 ---

+ASKED ABOUT THE USES OF POSTCSS, STRUGGLE TO GIVE GOOD ANSWERS OTHER THEN EASY TO BUID A PLUGIN AND CAN ADD THE FEATURES OF SASS.
+It is however a good way to wean your self of processors and back to vanilla CSS providing fall backs in an easy to manage way.

 Back to basics because the basics have moved on CSS is now more advanced.
 Grid variables etc.